AMarkets review

 Yes, AMarkets is global as AMarkets is available in over 194 countries.

-AMarkets is a global trading platform in the sense that it operates in 194 nations including nations in Europe, Asia, Oceania, and Africa.
-Major countries AMarkets covers include the UK, Germany, Australia, South Africa, Thailand, the United States and China.
+AMarkets is a global trading platform in the sense that it operates in 194 countries including nations in Africa, Asia, Oceania, and Europe.
+Major countries AMarkets covers include the UK, Germany, South Africa, Thailand, the United States China and Australia.
 AMarkets has a total of more than 10,000 users.

 AMarkets review